dagster-io/dagster/examples/project_dagster_university_start/data/requests/README.md

 This directory simulates a request system in the sensors portion of Dagster University.
 By creating a "request" file in this directory, your Dagster project will automatically pick up the request and run the pipeline with the parameters specified in the request.

-The pipeline stored the results in the `data/results` directory.
+The pipeline stores the results in the `data/results` directory.

 ## How it Works